>>> ЧИТАТЬ НА РУССКОМ <<<

-This visit is reciprocal to the Russian hospitality when a group of British veterans of the Arctic Convoys visited Saint Petersburg in autumn this year for the 73rd Anniversary of the First Arctic Convoy ‘Dervish’ and the unveiling of the Memorial to the Heroism of the Arctic Convoy Sailors.
+This visit was reciprocal to the Russian hospitality when a group of British veterans of the Arctic Convoys visited Saint Petersburg in August/September 2014 year for the 73rd Anniversary of the First Arctic Convoy ‘Dervish’ and the unveiling of the Memorial ‘In Memory of the Arctic Convoy Sailors’.

 In his welcome message ahead of the Russian veterans’ arrival, the former 1st Sea Lord, Admiral the Right Honourable Baron West of Spithead GCB DSC PC ADC said: